-To combat the abuses of robocalling, Bandwidth is actively working to implement the most robust call authentication framework possible, while also working diligently to stop illegal number spoofing as well.
+To combat the abuses of robocalling, Bandwidth is actively working to implement the most robust call authentication framework possible, while also working diligently to stop illegal number spoofing.

-Bandwidth has adopted a three-pronged operational approach (prevent, detect, and mitigate) to stop and prevent illegal robocalls.
-Bandwidth is expanding on industry efforts and best practices, as well as aligning with the Federal Communications Commission’s (FCC) guidance:
+We have adopted a three-pronged operational approach (prevent, detect, and mitigate) to stop and prevent illegal robocalls, while also expanding on industry efforts and best practices, as well as aligning with the Federal Communications Commission’s (FCC) guidance:

 Bandwidth is working vigorously to prevent unlawful robocalls originating from our network.
-Bandwidth has implemented a stringent screening process that disallows companies with potentially fraudulent, robocalling traffic from becoming Bandwidth customers.
-We have also informed and empowered our customers with the information necessary to identify these unlawful calls, defined by the FCC.
+We have implemented a stringent screening process that prevent companies with potentially fraudulent robocalling traffic from becoming Bandwidth customers.
+We have also informed and empowered our customers with the information necessary to identify these unlawful calls, as defined by the FCC.

-Bandwidth has an extensive fraud mitigation team dedicated to identify and analyze potential robocall campaigns on our network and determine if they are lawful or not.
-In alignment with FCC rules, Bandwidth is in the midst of augmenting it’s robocall detection technology that identifies and blocks unlawful robocalls from traversing our network.
+Bandwidth has an extensive fraud mitigation team dedicated to identifying and analyzing potential robocall campaigns on our network, and determining if they are lawful or not.
+In alignment with the FCC rules, Bandwidth is in the midst of augmenting its robocall detection technology that identifies and blocks unlawful robocalls from traversing our network.

-Once an unlawful, robocall campaign is detected, Bandwidth takes several steps to stop all current and future unlawful calls.
-Bandwidth has developed call blocking tools that disallow calls with specific unlawful ANI/'FROM' TN characteristics from traversing the Bandwidth network.
-Bandwidth personnel, regularly analyzes network traffic looking for unlawful robocall campaigns and utilizes our call blocking tools when appropriate.
-Bandwidth also proactively communicates with customers that may be in the path of unlawful robocalls.
-We work diligently with our customers to stop all detected unlawful robocall campaigns.
+Once an unlawful robocall campaign is detected, Bandwidth takes several steps to stop all current and future unlawful calls.
+We have developed call blocking tools that prevent calls with specific unlawful ANI/'FROM' TN characteristics from traversing the Bandwidth network.
+Bandwidth personnel regularly analyzes network traffic looking for unlawful robocall campaigns and utilizes our call blocking tools when appropriate.
+We work diligently with our customers to stop all detected unlawful robocall campaigns and proactively communicate with those customers that may be in the path of unlawful robocalls.

-Bandwidth utilizes several systems and proprietary processes to detect and block unlawful robocalls, that have the following types of ANIs, defined as unlawful, by the FCC:
+Bandwidth utilizes several systems and proprietary processes to detect and block unlawful robocalls that have the following types of ANIs, defined by the FCC as unlawful:

 - UNALLOCATED: A valid NPA NXX XXXX in the North American Numbering Plan (NANP), but NOT assigned to a carrier, nor in the LERG.
-Any call that contains a phone number in the ANI / From field that has not yet been released for public consumption from the North American Numbering Plan.
+Any call that contains a phone number in the ANI / From field that has not yet been released for public consumption from the NANP.

-- INVALID DIGITS: The calling party number is numeric, but does not fit into a category defined above. (ie; all 1's, all 0’s, partial entries <10 digits etc.)
+- INVALID DIGITS: The calling party number is numeric, but doesn't fit into a category defined above (i.e., all 1's, all 0’s, partial entries <10 digits etc.).

-- Uses Machine-learning technologies to detect voice network traffic anomalies, cost anomalies and geographic traffic abnormalities in its fight against unlawful robocalls, domestic and international toll fraud.
+- Uses machine-learning technologies to detect voice network traffic anomalies, cost anomalies, and geographic traffic abnormalities in its fight against unlawful robocalls, as well as domestic and international toll fraud.

-- Leverages Industry sanctioned and industry sourced SPAM filter technologies to stop all forms of SPAM from reaching the text messaging ecosystem.
-Bandwidth does not allow text messages/campaigns that contain illicit content or have transmission behaviors that violate the Cellular Telecommunications and Internet Association (CTIA) guidelines.
-Bandwidth supports long code P2P, Toll-free A2P, Long code A2P and short code texting.
-All of these types of messaging passes through our SPAM filtering technologies, where SPAM can be detected and blocked for industry defined SPAM and/or AUP violations.
+- Leverages industry-sanctioned and industry-sourced SPAM filter technologies to stop all forms of SPAM from reaching the text messaging ecosystem.
+Bandwidth doesn't allow text messages/campaigns that contain illicit content or have transmission behaviors that violate the Cellular Telecommunications and Internet Association (CTIA) guidelines.
+Bandwidth supports long code P2P, long code A2P, toll-free A2P, and short code texting.
+All of these types of messaging pass through our SPAM filtering technologies, where SPAM can be detected and blocked for industry defined SPAM and/or AUP violations.

-- Encourages customers to build their own proprietary URL shorteners and strongly discourages the use of the following public URL shorteners since fraudulent bad actors like to use free URL shorteners in sending illegal and unsolicited telemarketing text messages.
-We recommend customers follow best practices for toll-free (A2P) messaging. and the CTIA messaging principles and best practices.
+- Encourages customers to build their own proprietary URL shorteners and strongly discourages the use of the following public URL shorteners since fraudulent bad actors like to use free URL shorteners in sending illegal and unsolicited telemarketing text messages:

 - bit.ly (Bandwidth currently Blocks all messages with bit.ly)